Ecole Internationale Daniel Chalonge

 Certificates of participation and receipts will be delivered by the Secretariat during the Workshop upon request.

-Participants wishing to attend the Meeting should register in time, by on line registration and in any case
+Participants wishing to attend the Meeting should register in time, by on line registration (on the top of this page)and in any case

 An automatic mail is sent to you after your on line registration.

 The LIST of Registered confirmed Participants will be posted in May.
 BADGES for all registered confirmed participants in the list will be available at the Registration desk from Wednesday 6 June at 8:10 am.

 Please wear your badge all during the Workshop, which will make easy your access and circulation within the Paris Observatory Meudon campus.